Sonoran-Software/Sonoran-Store-Docs/short-slip-dress/installation.md

 This guide covers downloading, installing, and locating the Sonoran Short Slip Dress EUP item.

 {% hint style="info" %}
-The resource folder should be named `sonoran-slipdress` and started with `ensure sonoran-slipdress`.
+The resource folder should be named `sonoran-shortdress` and started with `ensure sonoran-shortdress`.
 If the downloaded ZIP uses a different folder name, use that exact name instead.
 {% endhint %}

 ## Before You Begin